Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Introduction

-In this position paper, presented at the MFFM Workshop\footnote{MFFM Website: \url{https://sites.google.com/view/iwmffm2024/home?authuser=1}} jointly held with ACM International Conference on AI in Finance (ICAIF) 2024, we describe the progress, prospects, and challenges of MFFMs.
-This paper also highlights ongoing research on FinAgents in the SecureFinAI Lab at Columbia University.
+In this position paper, presented at the MFFM Workshop\footnote{MFFM Workshop: \url{https://sites.google.com/view/iwmffm2024/home?authuser=1}} jointly held with ACM International Conference on AI in Finance (ICAIF) 2024, we describe the progress, prospects, and challenges of MFFMs.
+This paper also highlights ongoing research in the SecureFinAI Lab at Columbia University and and summarizes the FinLLM Exploration meetings at FinOS of Linux Foundation.
 We first list multimodal financial data and data-centric approach in the financial domain (left block of Fig. \ref{fig:overall}).
 Then, we describe multimodal financial applications (middle block of Fig. \ref{fig:overall}).
-We envision that the AI agent is a promising solution to build multiple financial applications.
-Using the Model Openness Framework, licenses (e.g. OpenMDW\footnote{https://openmdw.ai/}) and agent protocols (e.g. Model Context Protocol, Agent2Agent Protocol) can build financial Agentic AI ecosystems.
-However, several major challenges (right block of Fig. \ref{fig:overall}) call for immediate actions in order to achieve financial AI readiness.
+We envision that FinAgent is a promising solution to build multiple financial applications.
+Following the Model Openness Framework, open licenses (e.g. OpenMDW\footnote{https://openmdw.ai/}) and agent protocols (e.g. Model Context Protocol, Agent2Agent Protocol) enables the blooming of an agentic FinAI ecosystem.
+However, several major challenges (right block of Fig. \ref{fig:overall}) call for immediate actions in order to achieve FinAI readiness.
 The associated challenges are proprietary data constraints, training and inference costs, regulatory complexities, reasoning capacity, and the need for robust benchmarks and a guardrail framework to address misinformation and data biases.
 We believe that MFFMs will enable promising financial tasks and data analysis, streamlining the operation of financial services.

-\textbf{Related Work}: There are several related surveys on FinLLMs, as outlined in Table~\ref{tab:survey}. \citet{li2023large} first reviewed the approach employing LLMs in finance. \citet{ding2024large} summarized the performance of LLM-based agents in financial trading tasks. \citet{lee2024survey} reviewed FinLLMs from a benchmark perspective. \citet{kong2024large} and \citet{nie2024survey} further summarize recent advancements in FinLLMs and discuss their various application scenarios.
-Despite these efforts, these surveys lack a comprehensive review of multimodal financial data, applications, and models.
+\textbf{Related Work}: Several related surveys are given in Table~\ref{tab:survey}. \citet{li2023large} first reviewed the approach employing LLMs in finance. \citet{ding2024large} summarized the performance of LLM-based agents in financial trading tasks. \citet{lee2024survey} reviewed FinLLMs from a benchmark perspective. \citet{kong2024large} and \citet{nie2024survey} further summarize recent advancements in FinLLMs and discuss their various application scenarios.
+Despite these efforts, the rapidly evolving nature of the field necessitates an updated and thorough review of multimodal financial data, applications, and models.
 Furthermore, there is still a need for an in-depth analysis concerning the opportunities and challenges of applying LLMs in finance, including their current readiness level.